I typically don’t write single product posts but when I find something I really love and use, I like to share.

 On the flip side, I packed 2 camera bodies a Canon 5D Mark 3 and 4, a 24-105mm f/4 for portraits etc., the 16 – 35 mm f2.8 for interiors and landscapes, and my 50mm f 1/8 as well as basic accouterments such as lens cleaners, memory cards, batteries, 2TB external hard drive and the like.
 It all worked perfectly.
 (BTW – the Kiboko 22L is one of the items on my Essential Gifts for Travel and Travel Photography lovers post.)

 According to the stats on the B & H website, the bag holds “2 DSLR’s and 6 lenses.
 Also holds 2 DSLR’s and up to an attached 300mm f2.8 lens, unattached up to 500mm f4 lens.”

 For mirrorless systems, there’s a smaller 16L bag with all the same design elements, except the laptop pocket fits a 13″.
 “The bag holds 2 mirrorless cameras and two lenses.
 The bag also holds 2 mirrorless camera and four lenses up to full-frame 70-200 f/2.8.” $269.00 (3lbs)

-For photographers with really long lenses (600mm+), there’s a larger 30L bag but in order to make it carry-on compliant there’s no laptop pocket.
+For photographers with really long lenses (600mm+), there’s a larger 30L bag Kiboko backpack but in order to make it carry-on compliant there’s no laptop pocket.
 It holds “2 Pro DSLR’s and 7 lenses or medium format Kit.
-Also holds a Pro DSLR and up to an attached 400mm f2.8 lens, unattached up to 800mm f5.6 lens.” $399.00 (3.9 lbs)
+It also holds a Pro DSLR and up to an attached 400mm f2.8 lens, unattached up to 800mm f5.6 lens.” $399.00 (3.9 lbs)

 (The photo from left to right: 16L, 22L, 30L)